rymane/katacoda/python-project/step3.md

 fork [this repo](https://github.com/rymane/binary-search/tree/project-start) to use in this step.
 You fork the repo by clicking the link and then pressing the button right under your profile picture saying "fork".

-You can go through the following steps from your terminal or in your browser by using the GitHub interface
+You can go through the following steps from your terminal or in your browser by using the GitHub interface.

 ## Connect Travis with your GitHub account
 First, you want to connect Travis CI to your GitHub account.